AloofSage/Cloudflare-DDNS/README.md

 ## Logs

 This Script will create a log file with **only** the last run information
-Log file will be located as same directory.
+Log file will be located in same directory.

 ## Limitations